 - Complete the required courses for the major.

-- Submit for approval a short description of the proposed project to the director of Women’s and Gender Studies by the spring semester of the junior year.
+- Submit for approval a short description of the proposed project to the Chair of the Department of Gender and Sexuality Studies by the spring semester of the junior year.

 - Complete 6 hours of independent research, WGS 4998 and 4999 (Honors Research and Project), typically during the senior year.